dantegates/dantegates.github.io/_posts/2019-01-07-model-evaluation-for-humans.md

 ## The zen of model evaluation

 This post was the basis of a talk I gave at [PyData Miami](https://pydata.org/miami2019/).
 Since I didn't have any code to share during the talk I felt the need to incorporate some other Pythonism into the talk.
-The result was bestowing the label "The Zen of Model Evlaution" to the George Box quote above:  "All models are wrong, some are useful."
+The result was bestowing the label "The Zen of Model Evaluation" to the George Box quote above:  "All models are wrong, some are useful."
 I summarized the quote into several bullet points listed below.

 - All models are wrong
 - Some are useful